- Undergraduate Students

 Effective September 2022 financial support is set at a minimum of $26,000/yr for MSc and MPM students in the first 2 years of their program and PhD students in the first 4 years of their program.
 Note that this minimum funding level is the stipend that students are guaranteed to receive before paying tuition and fees, which total around $7,260/year for domestic students and $7,640 for international students.
 If progress is satisfactory additional funding may be extended beyond 2 years for MSc/MPM students and 4 years for PhD candidates.

 These funding rates do not apply to students in the Master of Environmental Toxicology (MET) program, who do not have minimum funding levels.
 As a practice, the Department of Biological Sciences does not allow self-funded students entry to the graduate programs.
 In extraordinary circumstances, students that are employer-funded may be considered for entry to the graduate program, however, this will be evaluated on a case-by-case basis.

-Faculty members in the Department of Biological Sciences (or Faculty members from outside of BISC that are senior supervisors to BISC graduate students) are required to contribute at least $14,000 in financial support for their students.
+Faculty members in the Department of Biological Sciences (or Faculty members from outside of BISC who are senior supervisors to BISC graduate students) are required to contribute at least $16,000 in financial support for their students.
 If the graduate student received Scholarships, Fellowships or TAships, the senior supervisor is not normally required to provide a RAship that would result in a level of support exceeding the minimum funding level for that year unless explicitly stated in the terms of reference of a scholarship or fellowship.